KungPhoo/ba67-basic/readme.md

 the disk drive.
 The file extension ".BA67" is recommended.
 If no file extension is given, ".BAS" will be appended.

-If you're saving to the cloud, you can wirte-protect your file with the ",P" parameter in the file name.
+If you're saving to the cloud, you can write-protect your file with the ",P" parameter in the file name.
 Once set, the file can not be overwritten or deleted without this password.

 Example:
-`SAVE "EXAMPLE.BAS,Pput-your-password-here"`
+`SAVE "EXAMPLE.BAS,P-your-password-here-"`

 This parameter has no effect on the C128 and is, thus, backwards compatible.